dyhe83/clang-AST-cursor-traveler/README.md

 ## How to build
 1. `Clang` installation is necessary.
     1. You can follow [Clang official document] to install `Clang` step by step.
-   2. After successfully build `Clang`, you must do `make install` command to install.
+    2. After successfully build `Clang`, you must do `make install` to install.

-2. Then you can try `clang-AST-cursor-traveler` by following command.
+2. And then you can build `clang-AST-cursor-traveler`.
 ```sh
 git clone https://github.com/dyhe83/clang-AST-cursor-traveler.git --depth=1
 cd clang-AST-cursor-traveler